 "Is house-to-house work effective?" was the first subject considered at the Oakland convention.
-Elder W. S. Sadler led out in a lowed by a general discussion of fifteen minutes' duration.
+Elder W. S. Sadler led out in a ten-minute talk, which was followed by a general discussion of fifteen minutes' duration.
 The same plan was followed in presenting each subject.
 The title would imply that house-to-house work was once effective.
 This was shown to be true in the days of the apostles, by reference to Acts 5:42, 20:20.
-An instance in recent times was cited of one of the most successful tent meetings that has been tioned by various ones of converheld for years.
-The people came a sions from reading the "Signs." distance of ten miles and more to attend the services, coming from natural culmination of tract and one to two hours early that they periodical work where an interest might get seats.
-At the com- has been awakened.
-By conductmencement of the meetings, the ing these meetings sociability is order to create an interest the workers took up house-to-house visiting.
+An instance in recent times was cited of one of the most sucheld for years.
+The people came a sions from reading the "Signs." distance of ten miles and more to Cottage meetings are distance of ten miles and more to one to two hours early that they order to create an interest the workers took up house-to-house visiting.
 At the close of the three weeks' meetings, thirty persons began to keep the commandments of God.